iijimakazuyuki/ItSoundsNovel/docs/view/README.md

-How to make HTML using it-sounds-novel
+How to make HTML using visual-novel
 ================================================================================

 [Load a scenario](load_a_scenario.md)